Ars-Digitale/java-21-study-guide/docs/module-01/java-operators.md

 > [!NOTE]
 > - Operator **precedence** is about *grouping*, not evaluation order.
-> - Use parentheses for clarity in complex expressions.
+> - Use parentheses for precedence and clarity in complex expressions.

 ---